 What’s more, the look and feel of your surveys should engage the customer and grab their attention.
 With Surveypal, for example, you can customize your surveys and style them according to your brand’s guidelines and general aesthetic.
 Or, you can personalize the survey experience based on customer data you already have on your CRM system.
 This way, you can boost response rates and deliver a consistent brand experience every time you communicate with your customers.

 3. Pay attention to individual feedback

 Depending on your business goals, you can look at feedback collectively or at an individual level.
-Usually, when you look at feedback on a general level, you place focus on metrics such as customer satisfaction or the NPS® which measure how your entire customer base feels on average about your company.
+Usually, when you look at feedback on a general level, you focus on metrics such as customer satisfaction or the NPS®, which measure how your entire customer base feels on average about your company.
 These metrics are very useful and well established.
 Nonetheless, it is equally important to pay attention to individual customer feedback.
 This is particularly beneficial in customer support environments where research shows that 82% of customers leave the company because of a bad customer service experience.

 Many of our users integrate Surveypal into their customer support software to collect feedback after a customer interacts with a company representative.
-These users create workflows that automatically send out notifications when receiving negative feedback so as to respond immediately and keep their customers happy.
+These users create workflows that automatically send out notifications when receiving negative feedback to respond immediately and keep their customers happy.

 4. Turn feedback into action

 Collecting customer feedback is the first step.
 The second step is to crunch the data to gain actionable insights and improve your business.
 Feedback has the most value when it affects change in different areas of your business.
 It is essential to react to negative feedback, but it is equally as essential to be proactive and let data-driven decision-making impact your daily operations and future plans.